Solution · PulseM WISP Upgrade

 Auckland engineering and TAC keep support aligned with the regional operating day.

-Auckland-based engineering.
+Auckland-based delivery.
 Bring the coverage map and existing assets.
-We will scope mobile service, FWA, backhaul, and support as one program.
+We will scope access, local core, backhaul, and support as one program.

 Contact engineering